scarletbright/avalanche-docs/docs/v1.0/en/references/avm-transaction-serialization.md

 ## Initial State

-Initial state wraps a variable length array of outputs with a feature extension ID.
+Initial state describes the initial state of an asset when it is created.
+It contains the ID of the feature extension that the asset uses, and a variable length array of outputs that denote the genesis UTXO set of the asset.

 ### What Initial State Contains

-Initial state contains a `FxID` and `InitialState`.
+Initial state contains a `FxID` and an array of `Output`.

 - **`FxID`** is an int that defines which feature extension this state is part of.
-Currently, the only valid ID here is `0x00000000`.
+For SECP256K1 assets, this is `0x00000000`.
+For NFT assets, this is `0x00000001`.
-- **`InitialState`** is a variable length array of transferable output objects.
+- **`Outputs`** is a variable length array of outputs, as defined above.

 ### Gantt Initial State Specification